nstankov-bg/cups-airprint/README.md

 # Forked
-Updating to latest Cups, because my printer hates me: Canon G1220 If it works for you, gimme a star.
+Updating to latest Cups, because my printer hates me: Canon G1220 (got it to work, yay)

+Works on a Raspberry Pi 4B, would not do it on a Pi Zero Wv1, too slow.

+# Updated

+Version CUPS 2.3.3op2, using Debian11-slim.

+# Multi-Arch
+* linux/amd64
+* linux/arm64
+* linux/arm/v7

 # <a name="toc"></a> Table of Contents
 * [About](#about)